bitsector/ocr-toolkit/README.md

 This project follows the **API-first development** approach:
 1. **Develop FastAPI endpoints** with proper type annotations
 2. **Auto-generate OpenAPI documentation** from the FastAPI code
-3. **Use the generated docs** for testing and frontend development API
+3. **Use the generated docs** for testing and frontend development

-A FastAPI-based backend for optical character recognition (OCR) operations.

 ## Generated Files

-This project was generated from an OpenAPI specification and includes:
+The project automatically generates OpenAPI documentation in the `openapi/` directory:

+- `openapi/openapi.yaml` - The OpenAPI 3.0 specification in YAML format
-- `openapi.yaml` - The OpenAPI 3.0 specification defining the API endpoints
+- `openapi/openapi.json` - The OpenAPI 3.0 specification in JSON format
-- `main.py` - FastAPI application with endpoint definitions
+- These files are auto-generated from the FastAPI application code
-- `models.py` - Pydantic models for request/response validation
-- `requirements.txt` - Python dependencies
-- `start_server.sh` - Script to start the development server

 ## API Endpoints